DiOnFire/BLink/README.md

 # BLink
-An android app for integration with Bloomware Client
+An android app for integration with Bloomware Client.
+Now this repo is closed because I completely left the project.